Differential (mechanical device): Locking differentials

 Locking differentials have the ability to overcome the chief limitation of a standard open differential by essentially "locking" both wheels on an axle together as if on a common shaft.
 This forces both wheels to turn in unison, regardless of the traction (or lack thereof) available to either wheel individually.
 When this function is not required, the differential can be "unlocked" to function as a regular open differential.

 Locking differentials are mostly used on off-road vehicles, to overcome low-grip and variable grip surfaces.

 Limited-slip differentials

 An undesirable side-effect of a regular ("open") differential is that it can send most of the power to the wheel with the lesser traction (grip).
-In situation when one wheel has reduced grip (e.g. due to cornering forces or a low-grip surface under one wheel), an open differential can cause wheelspin in the tyre with less grip, while the tyre with more grip receives very little power to propel the vehicle forward.
+In situations when one wheel has reduced grip (e.g. due to cornering forces or a low-grip surface under one wheel), an open differential can cause wheelspin in the tyre with less grip, while the tyre with more grip receives very little power to propel the vehicle forward.

 In order to avoid this situation, various designs of limited-slip differentials are used to limit the difference in power sent to each of the wheels.